-SELF ASSESSMENT DEADLINES: HMRC set tax return time limits with penalties for receiving late returns or payments.
-You must pay any money owed before the Self Assessment deadline 2016/17.
+HMRC set tax return time limits with penalties for receiving late returns or payments.
+You must pay any money owed before the Self Assessment deadlines to avoid a penalty.

-SELF-ASSESSMENT PENALTIES: A government tool gives an estimate of penalties and interest for missing a deadline.
-But, it will only calculate a penalty approximation for the current year.
+A government tool gives an estimate of penalties and interest for missing a deadline.
+Even so, it will only calculate a penalty approximation for the current year.

 There are several ways you can get help with Self Assessment tax returns, including:

 - Appointing a tax agent to fill in and send your returns for you.
 It can be an accredited accountant in the United Kingdom, a friend, or a family relative.

 - Watching government videos and webinars about Self Assessment and joining online seminars.

 - Help with Self Assessment general enquiries if you contact HM Revenue and Customs.
 They will also provide help with your online account if you need it.

 - Buying Software for Self Assessment tax returns with a list of suppliers to choose from.
 You may also need to manage permissions for tax software to update your tax information.

 - Get help to print or get your SA302 tax calculation if you need proof of earnings or a tax year overview.